Death of Joe Cinque: After release

-Singh has completed a master's degree in criminology at Sydney University, having attended classes on day release from Emu Plains Correctional Centre.
+Singh completed a master's degree in criminology at Sydney University, having attended classes on day release from Emu Plains Correctional Centre.

 In June 2005, concern was expressed in the New South Wales Parliament about Singh's employment with the Cabramatta Community Centre.
 The public was reassured that Singh was not employed to distribute clean injecting equipment and that her employment was on a time-limited project.

 In 2010, Singh began research at the University of Sydney Faculty of Law, and in 2012 was awarded a doctorate for her thesis Offending Women: Toward a Greater Understanding of Women's Pathways Into and Out of Crime in Australia.
-It outlines "five major pathways that led [female prisoners] to crime: unstable upbringings, sexual and physical abuse, drug use, economic marginality and mental illness".
+It outlines "five major pathways that led [female prisoners] to crime: unstable upbringings, sexual and physical abuse, drug use, economic marginality and, mental illness".
 An edited version was released as a self-published e-book in 2016.

 In literature and other adaptations

 The crime has been adapted into works by several authors and filmmakers.
 The best-known example is Helen Garner's 2004 book Joe Cinque's Consolation, published in the same month as Singh's re-release from prison, which was a widely publicised account of Singh's crime and trial, together with the Cinque family's response to it.
 Singh gave interviews shortly after the release of the book, recounting her own memories of the killing and expressing regret at rejecting Garner's request for an interview.
 She told interviewers that she wished to redress some of the book's imbalance towards her.

 In 2012, it was announced that Garner's book would be turned into a film to be directed by Canberran Sotiris Dounoukos.
 Dounoukos was at ANU studying law at the same time as Singh; she was "a friend of friends".
 The film was partially funded by Screen Australia.
 The film, also called Joe Cinque's Consolation, was given a cinematic release on 13 October 2016 to generally positive critical attention.
 Singh was portrayed by actress Maggie Naouri, while Cinque was portrayed by Jerome Meyer.

 The Quakers a novel by Rachel Hennessy was published in 2008.
 It won the Adelaide Festival Award for an Unpublished Manuscript and was launched at Writers' Week in February 2008.
 The manuscript was also short-listed for the Varuna Writers' Centre Manuscript Development program and won the ArtsSA prize for Creative Writing.
 The book has been described as 'a fictionalised life of her [Hennessy's] high-school classmate Anu Singh' by Susan Wyndham.

 Other works based on the death of Cinque include: